Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Wash your Hands Often

-Before and after eating, make it a habit to wash your hands.
-Wash it after doing the laundry, cleaning the house, or whatever hard work/ chores you do inside your home.
-Also, avoid using antibacterial or fragranced soaps and opt for an all-natural product.
+Wash your hands before and after eating.
+Also, wash them after doing laundry, cleaning the house, or doing other hard work or chores inside your home.
+Avoid using antibacterial or fragranced soaps and opt for an all-natural product.

 Watch How You Eat

 Eat food that is as close to the hole as possible.
-For example, go for whole roasted chicken than processed chicken nuggets.
-Also, take foods rich in iodine to help maintain the regular function of your thyroid glands.
+For example, choose whole roasted chicken rather than processed chicken nuggets.
+Also, eat foods rich in iodine to help maintain the regular function of your thyroid glands.

-If possible, avoid packaged/ processed foods.
+Avoid packaged or processed foods if possible.
 Finally, consider how the food is prepared.
-Your non-stick pans and pots can contain endocrine disruptors.
+Nonstick pans and pots can contain endocrine disruptors.
 Thus, cook on cast iron or stainless steel instead.

 Conclusion

-In sum, society nowadays is bombarded with endocrine disruptors due to the various products available in the market.
+In sum, society nowadays is bombarded with endocrine disruptors due to the various products available.
 Many are still unaware of the negative effects of such chemicals.
-That’s why they keep on buying it since it helps them in their everyday lives.
+That’s why they keep buying it since it helps them in their everyday lives.

 Indeed, eliminating the use of these products is impossible.
 But what you can do the most is to minimize and be responsible for its usage.

 Wash your hands regularly, eat organic foods, minimize the use of plastic, and always read the product labels.
 Don’t use excessive personal care products for pregnant moms and infants since they have sensitive skin and immune systems.
-This way, you can protect yourself and your family and prevent health issues in the end.
+This way, you can protect yourself and your family and prevent health issues.

 Older Post Newer Post